sunnyRK/idle-open-defi-GR9/README.md

 I have used Idle finance interface `ILendingProtocol` to starture for strategy.

-Where strategy consumes a `DAI` token and internall it will call `mint` of Curve.fi: DAI/USDC/USDT Pool and get CRV DAO token.
+Where strategy consumes a `DAI` token and internal it will call `mint` of Curve.fi: DAI/USDC/USDT Pool and get CRV DAO token.

 ## IdleCurve Strategy Code and test case: